1970–71 NCAA University Division men's ice hockey season

 The 1970–71 NCAA University Division men's ice hockey season began in November 1970 and concluded with the 1971 NCAA University Division Men's Ice Hockey Tournament's championship game on March 20, 1971 at the Onondaga War Memorial in Syracuse, New York.
 This was the 24th season in which an NCAA ice hockey championship was held and is the 77th year overall where an NCAA school fielded a team.

 Saint Louis begins to sponsor their ice hockey program as an independent.

+Season Outlook

+Pre-season poll

+The top teams in the nation as voted on by coaches.

+Gary Bender, sports director of WKOW television and radio stations in Madison, Wisconsin, started compiling a national poll in 1970.
+The poll lasted one season.